New Bounds on Augmenting Steps of Block-structured Integer Programs: Abstract

 \section{Abstract}

+Iterative augmentation has recently emerged as an overarching method for solving Integer Programs (IP) in variable dimension, in stark contrast with the volume and flatness techniques of IP in fixed dimension.
+Here we consider \emph{4-block $n$-fold integer programs}, which are the most general class considered so far.
+A 4-block $n$-fold IP has a constraint matrix which consists of $n$ copies of small matrices $A$, $B$, and $D$, and one copy of $C$, in a specific block structure.
+Iterative augmentation methods rely on the so-called \emph{Graver basis} of the constraint matrix, which constitutes a set of fundamental augmenting steps.

+All existing algorithms rely on bounding the $\ell_1$- or $\ell_\infty$-norm of elements of the Graver basis.
+Hemmecke et al.~[Math.
+Prog.
+2014] showed that 4-block $n$-fold IP has Graver elements of $\ell_\infty$-norm at most $\OFPT(n^{2^{s_{\scalebox{.4}{D}}}})$, leading to an algorithm with a similar runtime; here, $s_{\scalebox{.6}{D}}$ is the number of rows of matrix $D$ and $\OFPT$ hides a multiplicative factor that is only dependent on the small matrices $A,B,C,D$, However, it remained open whether their bounds are tight, in particular, whether they could be improved to $\OFPT(1)$, perhaps at least in some restricted cases.

-We consider the 4-block $n$-fold integer programming (IP), in which the constraint matrix consists of $n$ copies of small matrices $A$, $B$, $D$ and one copy of $C$ in a specific block structure.
-We prove that, the $\ell_{\infty}$-norm of the Graver basis elements of 4-block $n$-fold IP is upper bounded by $\OFPT(n^{s_c})$ where $s_c$ is the number of rows of matrix $C$ and $\OFPT$ hides a multiplicative factor that is only dependent on the parameters of the small matrices $A,B,C,D$ (i.e., the number of rows and columns, and the largest absolute value among the entries).
-This improves upon the existing upper bound of $\OFPT(n^{2^{s_c}})$~\cite{hemmecke2014graver}.
-We provide a matching lower bounded of $\Omega(n^{s_c})$, which even holds for an arbitary non-zero integral element in the kernel space.
-We then consider a special case of 4-block $n$-fold in which $C$ is a zero matrix (called 3-block $n$-fold IP).
-We show that, surprisingly, 3-block $n$-fold IP admits a Hilbert basis whose $\ell_{\infty}$-norm is bounded by $\OFPT(1)$, despite the fact that the $\ell_{\infty}$-norm of its Graver basis elements is still $\Omega(n)$.
-Finally, we provide upper bounds on the $\ell_{\infty}$-norm of Graver basis elements for 3-block $n$-fold IP.
-Based on these upper bounds, we establish algorithms for 3-block $n$-fold IP and provide improved algorithms for 4-block $n$-fold IP.
+We prove that the $\ell_{\infty}$-norm of the Graver elements of 4-block $n$-fold IP is upper bounded by $\OFPT(n^{s_{\scalebox{.4}{D}}})$, improving significantly over the previous bound $\OFPT(n^{2^{s_{\scalebox{.4}{D}}}})$.
+We also provide a matching lower bound of $\Omega(n^{s_{\scalebox{.4}{D}}})$ which even holds for arbitrary non-zero lattice elements, ruling out augmenting algorithm relying on even more restricted notions of augmentation than the Graver basis.
+We then consider a special case of 4-block $n$-fold in which $C$ is a zero matrix, called 3-block $n$-fold IP.
+We show that while even there the $\ell_{\infty}$-norm of its Graver elements is $\Omega(n^{s_{\scalebox{.4}{D}}})$, there exists a different decomposition into lattice elements whose $\ell_{\infty}$-norm is bounded by $\OFPT(1)$, which allows us to provide improved upper bounds on the $\ell_{\infty}$-norm of Graver elements for 3-block $n$-fold IP.
+The key difference between the respective decompositions is that a Graver basis guarantees a \emph{sign-compatible} decomposition; this property is critical in applications because it guarantees each step of the decomposition to be feasible.

+Consequently, our improved upper bounds let us establish faster algorithms for 3-block $n$-fold IP and $4$-block IP, and our lower bounds strongly hint at parameterized hardness of $4$-block and even $3$-block $n$-fold IP.

 \textbf{Keywords:} Integer Programming; Graver basis; Fixed parameter tractable